camicroscope/GSOC/README.md

 ## High Dimensional Imaging Support

-**Primary Mentors:** Ryan Birmingham

 **Overview:** Most of the whole slide image data that we see are RGB images, representing the direct reading from an optical scanner on a tissue sample.
 This, combined with chemical stains on the image, provides a way to let experts assess an image based on inferences of relative color (e.g. H&E slide pink-purple ratio).
 Sometimes, the spatial data represented is not the direct RGB values from a scanner.
 In this case, we encode three values as RGB.
 However, caMicroscope does not support datasets which have a spatial representation for more than three channels.
 This project aims to add the backend support and frontend interactions to let users make sense of higher-dimensional data via multi-channel imaging support.
-This should likely be accomplished by adding a supplementary tile server which can read one channel at a time and return it as pyramidal images dynamically, and a user interface to let user select and mix such channels.
+This should likely be accomplished by adding a supplementary tile server which can read one channel at a time and return it as pyramidal images dynamically, and a user interface to let users select and mix such channels.

 **Project Requirements:**
- * Microservice to read multi channel images with channel selection and return tiles in IIIF or DZI (or another openseadragon compatible format)
+ * Microservice to read multi-channel images with channel selection and return tiles in IIIF or DZI (or another Openseadragon compatible format)
  * Documented API for this microservice
  * Integrated with the caMicroscope UX, codebase, and deployment